-- Required Text: Stewart, James.
+- Textbook: Stewart, James.
 Essential Calculus: Early Transcendentals.
 Belmont, CA: Thomson Higher Education, 2007. - Calculator: A calculator is not required for this course.
-No computational device will be allowed on any exam (including the final exam).
-Using or having available any calculator or other computing device during any exam or during the final exam is a violation of the Academic Integrity Policy.
+No computational device will be allowed on any exam (including the final exam) unless otherwise instructed.
+Using or having available any calculator or other computing device during any exam (unless otherwise instructed) is a violation of the Academic Integrity Policy. - Mathematica: Mathematica is not required for the course.
+However, demonstrations of how to use this software will occur in the course as well as how to use free software, such as WolframAlpha, to solve course materials (as well as far more advanced problems, including in Industry) will also be demonstrated.
+Note that a copy for students is typically \$150 and for individuals is \$310.
+If you would like a copy of your own to use, you can download the software for free through Syracuse University at https://its.syr.edu/licenses/Mathematica.html